western/http-here/README.md

 http-here --extend-mode --crypt /tmp
 ```
 - if you set `--crypt` arg on cmd
-- if you set passcode (pass code send by form input)
+- if you set passcode (pass code set by form)

 ### Server will be decrypt download file:
 ```console